humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-06-09-computer-science-in-javascript-binary-search-tree-part-1.md

     };

 The search starts from the root of the tree.
 Since there may not be a root if no data has been added, this must be checked.
 Traversing the tree follows the simple algorithm discussed earlier: go left if the value to find is less than the current node, go right if the value is greater.
-The `current` pointer is overwritten each time through until either the value is found (in which case `found` is set to `true`) or there are no more nodes to search in that direction (in which case the value isn&#8217;t in the tree).
+The `current` pointer is overwritten each time through until either the value is found (in which case `found` is set to `true`) or there are no more nodes to search in that direction (in which case the value isn't in the tree).

 The approach using in `contains()` can also be used to insert a new value into the tree.
-The primary difference is that you&#8217;ll be looking for the spot in which to place the new value instead of looking for the value in the tree:
+The primary difference is that you'll be looking for the spot in which to place the new value instead of looking for the value in the tree:

     BinarySearchTree.prototype = {